anonyco/SuperSimpleExtensibleSmallXMLHttpRequestWrapper/README.md

 # SuperSimpleExtensibleSmallXMLHttpRequestWrapper
 The ULTIMATE super small, simple, light, fast, XMLHttpRequest wrapper.
+The documentation is as follows: